Insurance

 Open enrollment is here, and that means it may be time to pick a new healthcare plan to fit your expected needs for the coming year.

-Your employer may offer options and you may be unsure which one to choose or what makes one plan better than another.
-Perhaps, you want to keep more money in your bank account so the lowest-priced plan is more attractive.
+Your employer may offer options, and you may be unsure which one to choose or what makes one plan better than another.
+Perhaps you want to boost your bank account, so the lowest-priced plan is more attractive.

 To help you choose, consider the following common mistakes people make when selecting a healthcare plan during open enrollment that may cost them in the next year.